emaverick2001/PersonalPortfolio/src/content/blog/clarinet-equipment-notes.md

 My setup for a while was a Vandoren BD5 with V12 3.5+ to 4 reeds.
 After playing on this setup for a while, I was frustrated about how many bad and stuffy reeds I'd get.
-Knowing what I know now, I probably just needed to move down to V12 3.5 or 3.25 reeds - but I didn't know that, so I went down a deep synthetic reed rabbit hole that I never came out of.
+Knowing what I know now, I probably just needed to move down to V12 3.5 reeds - but I didn't know that, so I went down a deep synthetic reed rabbit hole that I never came out of.

 ### BD5 with synthetics